 Sheena Rose: Pause and Breathe, We Got This

-A homecoming is in the works.
-The Weatherspoon is excited to announce its commission of a major new artwork by artist Sheena Rose, MFA ’16.
+The Weatherspoon is pleased to feature a major artwork by artist Sheena Rose, MFA ’16 in its atrium.
 A multidisciplinary artist working in animation, drawing, painting, and performance, Rose’s vibrant and energetic work is at once anchored in her Caribbean heritage and expansive in its explorations of culture and human experience.

 Save the Date